jeeliz/jeelizGlanceTracker/README.md

 ```
  <script type="text/javascript" src="dist/jeelizGlanceTracker.js"></script>
 ```
-This script loads the neural network JSON data using AJAX.
-So the file `dist/NNC.json` should be in the same path than `jeelizGlanceTracker.js`.

 Then you should include a `CANVAS` HTML element in the DOM, between the tags `<body>` and `</body>` :
 ```
 <canvas id='glanceTrackerCanvas'></canvas>
 ```
 This canvas will be used by WebGL for the computation and the display of the video.
 It can be hidden.
-Then when your page is loaded or when you want to enable the glance tracking feature you should launch this function :
+When your page is loaded or when you want to enable the glance tracking feature you should launch this function :
 ```
 GLANCETRACKERAPI.init({
     // MANDATORY :
     // callback launched when :
     //  * the user is watching (isWatching=true)
     //  * or when he stops watching (isWatching=false)
     // it can be used to play/pause a video